T

 $1–$2.5

-Wide turmeric-infused rice noodles served with a small amount of flavorful broth, shrimp, pork, and a scattering of fresh herbs and peanuts.
-It's a hearty and aromatic dish, with variations differing slightly by region.
+Wide, flat rice noodles served with a small amount of flavorful broth, turmeric, shrimp, pork, and fresh herbs.
+It’s a hearty and aromatic dish, distinct from other Vietnamese noodle soups.

 $2–$4

-Delicate, translucent steamed dumplings filled with minced shrimp or pork, shaped like delicate white roses and topped with crispy fried shallots.
-They are a beautiful and light appetizer, unique to Hội An's culinary scene.
+Delicate, translucent steamed dumplings filled with minced shrimp or pork, shaped to resemble white roses, and topped with crispy fried shallots.
+They are a light and elegant appetizer unique to Hội An.

 Where to try: Miss Ly Cafe